-If your kitchen cabinet setup does not have this kind of exposure on the top, consider yourself lucky.
+If your kitchen cabinet setup does not have this kind of design, consider yourself lucky.
 After the cleaning of the cabinets, the next step is to arrange the food stuff back into it.

 Use this as an opportune time to restructure the way you store your food ingredients inside the cabinets.
 Food items that might cause droppings should be put inside a zip-lock bag.
 Not only will it cut down on the dirt, it will also eliminate the food source for the roaches.

 The refrigerator is probably the most touched kitchen appliance for obvious reasons, it is where the food and water can be found.
 Just imagine this scenario, you used your hands to open the door at the fast food joint, you touched the bathroom door at the same restaurant, you touched the seat at the office, you touched your dirty money, etc.

 All those activities involved the transfer of germs, and you bring millions of them home on a daily basis.
 Before commencing the cleaning of your refrigerator, you need to change the disinfectant solution, including the clean water used to clean the cabinets.